 - There have been displayed crowns like the ones used by Mohammad Reza Pahlavi, Qajar kings (Kiany Crown), Farah Pahlavi’s crown;

-- There is a unique piece called “Darya-ye-Noor” or sea of light, the largest pink diamond of the world.
+- There is a unique piece called “Darya-ye-Noor” or sea of light, the largest pink diamond in the world.
 It is approximately 182 carats with a rare color among diamonds, pale pink;

 - “Nader’s Aigrette”, set with diamonds and emeralds, weighing 781 carats.